Why Adult Basic Education?

 Life is changing.

-Over 60,000 jobs are currently available in Michigan, but many require special skills or certifications.
+Many jobs are currently available in Michigan, but these jobs may require special skills or certifications.

 According to a study conducted by Michigan's Council for Labor and Economic Growth, nearly 1.7 MILLION people in Michigan did not have the basic skills or credentials to hold a family wage job.